Best spots to explore & essential safety guide — wave surge, reef etiquette, and what you’ll find in Hawaiʻi’s tidal pools

 Laʻie Point’s dramatic lava shelf juts into the ocean with waves crashing through a natural arch.
 The tide pools here are excellent but the wave danger is very real — multiple people have been swept off this shelf.
 Stay well back from the edge and heed all posted warning signs.
 Best visited on calm, low-swell days only.

 Lydgate has large man-made rock enclosures that create protected salt-water pools — excellent for children exploring ocean life without wave surge risk.
 Nearby natural rocky areas also have small tidal pools.
-One of the safest tidal pool experiences for families in Hawaii.
+One of the cleanest tidal pool experiences for families in Hawaii.

 The rocky coastline near Diamond Head and the Kapāhulu area has accessible tide pools that are relatively close to Waikiki hotels.
 Not the most diverse pools on the island, but convenient for visitors who want to experience tide pool life without driving far.
 Always check for wave surge — this is open ocean shoreline.